saucelabs-training/comprehensive-testing-js/README.md

 npm run start
 ```

-you should see a new tab open with a simple application
+### ✅ A new tab open with a simple application should open

 ### Set your env variables